Wendell H. Furry: Career

 Furry made contributions to the early development of quantum field theory with J. Robert Oppenheimer, Vladimir Fock, and others.
 In 1937, he published a theorem to simplify calculation while studying positron reactions.
-Furry's theorem shows that the amplitude of a Feynman diagram consists of a closed loop of fermion lines with an odd number of vertices, vanishes.
+Furry's theorem shows that the amplitude of a Feynman diagram which consists of a closed loop of fermion lines with an odd number of vertices, vanishes.

 Furry, inspired by Maria Goeppert Mayer's theory of double beta decay, noted that if neutrino were a Majorana fermion (a particle that is its own antiparticle), there would exist neutrinoless double beta decay processes.
 Modern experiments are still looking for this reaction.

 During World War II, he worked on radar at the MIT Radiation Laboratory.
 He was a Guggenheim Fellow in 1949.

 After the war, Furry continued teaching at Harvard, later becoming a full professor and serving for three years as chairman of the physics department from 1965 to 1968.
 After several years of half-time partial retirement, he accepted full retirement in 1977.